primatejs/app/README.md

 ## How to run

-Clone this repository.

-Execute `npx -y primate`.
+Clone this repository and run `npm i && npx -y primate`.

 ## License